 For me, if the loans are backed against such tangible assets, is a provision fund really necessary?
 Perhaps a slightly higher monthly return to investors along with a higher risk of default would be more appealing.

-Although it’s one of the smaller P2P lenders, I personally rate the Unbolted platform among my most trusted.
+Although it’s one of the smaller P2P lenders, I personally rate the Unbolted platform among my favourites.
 The two founders are very visible in photos and communication from their external PR, and surely will do all they can to protect their reputation.
 Sustainability wise I can see clearly how they make their profit on the spread between lender and borrower, and their website is so simple I can’t imagine it costs much to keep it going.
 For me the negative is the lack of secondary market and the low availability of new lending opportunities.
-Overall, I plan to keep using Unbolted with a low auto-bid and see how things progress over the coming months.

 Unbolted Investor Reviews